matrix-org/sytest/docker/README.md

   PostgreSQL databases where the main store and state store are split.
 - `WORKERS`: set non-empty to test a worker-mode deployment rather than a monolith.
 Requires `POSTGRES`.
+- `ASYNCIO_REACTOR`: set non-empty to test with the Twisted asyncio reactor enabled
 - `OFFLINE`: set non-empty to avoid updating the python or perl dependencies.
 - `BLACKLIST`: set non-empty to change the default blacklist file to the specified path relative to the Synapse directory